What Is the Desktop Client?

 - Manifesting — Analyzes the discovered data to build a versioned mapping from your organization’s data structure to finwave’s encounter schema.

-- Onboarding — Uploads historical data to finwave using the approved manifest, with optional pre-training of ID models from extracted training data.
+- Onboarding (coming soon) — Will upload historical data to finwave using the approved manifest, with optional pre-training of ID models from extracted training data.

-- Synchronization — Watches local directories for new data and continuously syncs to finwave using the established manifest, without requiring you to visit the web interface.
+- Synchronization (coming soon) — Will watch local directories for new data and continuously sync to finwave using the established manifest.

 Everything stays local until you approve

 Section titled “Everything stays local until you approve”All discovery and manifesting runs locally on your machine.
 The desktop client scans your files, extracts metadata, and builds encounter mappings without sending any data to finwave’s servers.
-Data only leaves your machine when you explicitly approve an upload during onboarding or synchronization.
+Data only leaves your machine when you explicitly approve an upload.

 This is critical for organizations with data governance requirements — you can review exactly what will be uploaded before anything is transmitted.